johannschopplich/nuxt-kql/docs/config/authentication-methods.md

 # Authentication

 ::: tip
-`nuxt-kql` is suited to be used with [Kirby Headless Starter](/guide/what-is-nuxt-kql#kirby-headless-starter).
+Nuxt KQL is suited to be used with [Kirby Headless Starter](/guide/what-is-nuxt-kql#kirby-headless-starter).
 You may use it as a base for your KQL server.
 :::

 Depending on your Kirby setup, you can use one of the following authentication methods:

 ## Token-Based Authentication

-`nuxt-kql` supports using a bearer token for authentication.
+Nuxt KQL supports using a bearer token for authentication.
 For this to work, you will have to use the [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter), which supports KQL with token authentication out of the box, in contradiction to the default Kirby API that requires basic authentication for API endpoints.

 ```ts
 // `nuxt.config.ts`